godotengine/godot-docs/classes/class_resourceloader.rst

 If this is called before the loading thread is done (i.e. :ref:`load_threaded_get_status()<class_ResourceLoader_method_load_threaded_get_status>` is not :ref:`THREAD_LOAD_LOADED<class_ResourceLoader_constant_THREAD_LOAD_LOADED>`), the calling thread will be blocked until the resource has finished loading.
 However, it's recommended to use :ref:`load_threaded_get_status()<class_ResourceLoader_method_load_threaded_get_status>` to known when the load has actually completed.

+\ **Note:** The returned Resource remains in memory as long as it has at least one active reference.
+You do not need to manage freeing its memory manually.

 .. rst-class:: classref-item-separator

 ----